 When looking at AI adoption, you must consider corporate strategy, scenarios, data foundation, teams, partnerships, Proof-of-Concept (POC), and implementation.
 For manufacturers, integrating artificial intelligence will allow leaders to come up with the right decision and well use of millions of data points streaming in to provide solutions.

 To find the right AI application scenarios, manufacturers must examine where technology can outperform humans.
-That will be the next important step towards a proper strategic approach.
+That will be the next important step toward a proper strategic approach.

 The actual root of AI relies on big data.
 Therefore, the database foundation is a top element that determines whether AI-applied projects will work smoothly or not.

-To successfully conquer an AI project, a professional team with AI experts and skilled engineers are indispensable.
+To successfully conquer an AI project, a professional team with AI experts and skilled engineers is indispensable.
 Find a trusted provider and work closely with them to come up with efficient solutions.

-After setting a clear scenario, finish data foundations, and gather a professional team, manufacturers should design a prototype and run a proof of concept (POC) of the AI process.
-After a short period of running POC, if the prototype is proven feasible, a large scale implementation can be carried out.
+After setting a clear scenario, finishing data foundations, and gathering a professional team, manufacturers should design a prototype and run a proof of concept (POC) of the AI process.
+After a short period of running POC, if the prototype is proven feasible, a large-scale implementation can be carried out.

 CMC Global is proud to be the early adopter of AI in Vietnam with over 27 years of experience working with international companies.
 We provide AI consulting and AI Implementation services that help enterprises turn ideas into solutions.